These highly-effective and easy classroom organization ideas will keep your elementary classroom tidy, organized, and running efficiently.

 1. Stop Keeping Up with the Pinterest Joneses.

-So before getting too deep into this list, I wanted to stress a bit that each individual’s classroom organization should meet his or her individual standard of neatness.
+Each teacher’s classroom organization should meet his or her individual standard of neatness.

 2. Invest in Chair Pockets.